microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 - [cats.txt](/ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/cats.txt)
 - [tutorialHelpers.py](/ELL/tutorials/shared/tutorialHelpers.py)

-Additionally, download or record `.wav` sound files of a dog bark and a cat meow (for example, try this [bark](http://freesound.org/people/davidmenke/sounds/231762/) and this [meow](https://freesound.org/people/tuberatanka/sounds/110011/)).
-Name the bark sound file `woof.wav` and the meow sound file `meow.wav`.

 ## Step 2: Write a script

 We will write a Python script that invokes the model on a Raspberry Pi, groups the categories as described above, and takes action if a dog or cat is recognized.
 If you just want the code, copy the complete script from [here](/ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/pets.py).
 Otherwise, create an empty text file named `pets.py` and copy in the code snippets below.

 First, import the required modules.